mattyv/JazzyOrderBook/README.md

  public:
    TopOfBOok(const StaticData& sd, double expectedUpDownVariation) :base(sd.close)
     {
-      //initialise storage range and base based off sttic data range
+      //initialise storage range and base based off static data range
-      //well rely on the concept of working set size here a bit so TopOfBook range will be a smaller subset of a quite large array so we don't have to reallocate auto total_size = size + ((high - low) * (1.0 * expectedUpDownVariation));
+      //well rely on the concept of working set size here a bit so FrontOfBook range will be a smaller subset of a quite large array so we don't have to reallocate auto total_size = size + ((high - low) * (1.0 * expectedUpDownVariation));
       _storage.resize(total_size);
       _lower = base - (size / 2);